 Solar easement statutes have very common elements, and virtually all are "voluntary," meaning that a solar owner cannot require that their neighbor agree to a solar easement.
-The standard elements of a typical solar access law are that it must be in writing, be recorded (as any other real property interest); express the horizontal and vertical angles of the easement; include provisions relating to the grant or termination of the easement; and provide for any compensation arrangements to the grantor for maintaining the easement or to the grantee in the event of interference.
+The standard elements of a typical solar access law are that it must be in writing, be recorded (as any other real property interest), express the horizontal and vertical angles of the easement, include provisions relating to the grant or termination of the easement, and provide for any compensation arrangements to the grantor for maintaining the easement or to the grantee in the event of interference.

-Short of mandating solar easement, one approach used by a state includes a registration process that allows a solar owner to register their solar system with the local governing body, essentially putting their neighbors on notice that the solar system is in place.
+Short of mandating solar easement, one approach used by a state includes a registration process that allows a solar owner to register their solar system with the local governing body-essentially putting their neighbors on notice that the solar system is in place.
 In that event, a solar owner can, in essence, impose a solar easement on the neighbor.
 This is a very unique and potentially effective solar access tool.
 There are also states that direct the local governing body to require a solar access element in subdivision or development plans submitted for their review and approval.
 While this is noteworthy, it will only protect solar access in new construction.

-Solar Rights
+Solar rights

-There are essentially two models that have perpetuated over the last two plus decades that attempt to protect the right of homeowners to install solar energy systems.
-The first model addresses local government ordinances; the second model addresses private land use restrictions, such as covenants, conditions and restrictions in deeds, as well as declarations in condominiums documents.
+There are essentially two models that have perpetuated over the last two-plus decades that attempt to protect the right of homeowners to install solar energy systems.
+The first model addresses local government ordinances; the second model addresses private land use restrictions, such as covenants, conditions, and restrictions in deeds, as well as declarations in condominiums documents.
 Some states address both.

-The standard language for statutes addressing ordinances is:

-"The adoption of an ordinance by a governing body which prohibits or has the effect of prohibiting the installation of solar collectors is expressly prohibited."

-The standard language for statutes addressing private land use restrictions is: "Any covenant, restriction or condition contained in any deed, contract, security agreement or other instrument affecting the transfer or sale of or any interest in real property which effectively prohibits the installation or use of a solar energy device is void and unenforceable."
+The typical language of a statute that protects solar rights at the state or local government level will contain language such as, "The adoption of an ordinance by a governing body which prohibits or has the effect of prohibiting the installation of solar collectors is expressly prohibited."
+The typical language of a statute that protects solar rights in the context of private land use restrictions is, "Any covenant, restriction, or condition contained in any deed, contract, security agreement, or other instrument affecting the transfer or sale of or any interest in real property which effectively prohibits the installation or use of a solar energy device is void and unenforceable."
 Some states distinguish their laws from others by defining solar energy device, providing or prohibiting retroactive effect, defining "effectively prohibiting" (usually by assigning a cost of compliance with a requirement).
 For the most part, the laws apply strictly to residential buildings, including condominiums.

-Typical Cases
+Typical cases